 We spend about a third of our life sleeping.
 Sleeping is a vital part of our life.
 We can improve the time we spend sleeping, ending the tossing and turning and improving our posture with changes to how we go to sleep and what we sleep on.
-How to sleep for better posture is a question many ask, especially after a “rough sleep” when they end up with a kink, a strain, or an actual pain somewhere in the body, quite often the neck.
+How to sleep for better posture is a question many ask, especially after a “rough sleep” when they end up with a kink, a strain, or an actual pain somewhere in the Healthy Body, quite often the neck.

 Sometimes when we sleep, unbeknownst to us, we end up in positions we may not otherwise choose.
 These positions can strain muscles and even sprain joints if maintained for long periods or are awkward enough to really cause stress on the tissues.
 This is not a fun way to wake up!
 Chiropractors are adept at correcting problems like this, however preventing them in the first place is certainly of greater concern.

 Interestingly enough, with some strategizing, we can actually attempt to improve our sleep habit and optimize the time we spend with our eyes shut oblivious to the outside world.
-One of the benefits of proper sleep is the recovery it allows our physical body from the hours it spends being actively engaged in our experiences throughout the day.
+One of the benefits of proper sleep is the recovery it allows our physical Healthy Body from the hours it spends being actively engaged in our experiences throughout the day.
 By applying some new tactics to our downtime, we can actually create some positive changes to our physical being, especially our posture.

-Every nerve signal from the brain to the body and back travels through the neck at speeds over 400 km per hour.
+Every nerve signal from the brain to the Healthy Body and back travels through the neck at speeds over 400 km per hour.
 When viewed from the side or a person’s profile, the neck has an inward bend to it like the arc of a rainbow with the apex or top of the arc facing the front of the person.

 This arc is measured at about 60 degrees when we look at someone’s posture or about 40 to 45 degrees when specially marked on an x-ray.
 If this arc where to flatten, say to a zero degree arc or a straight line, it can slow the signal or flow of energy through the nerves by as much as a third, to about 280 km per hour.
-This slowing down of the signal could potentially cause problems in the body’s ability to regulate itself.
+This slowing down of the signal could potentially cause problems in the Healthy Body’s ability to regulate itself.

 In fact, we want to preserve all the curves in the spine when viewed from the side, including the one in the low back which is shaped in the same direction as the one in the neck.
 When sleeping, that means having the proper support to both maintain those curves and help encourage them to return if they have changed for the worse.